 Umbrella companies and IR35 off-payroll rules

-Off-payroll rules are due to impact the private sector in April 2021, handing over the responsibility of IR35 assessment from contractors to hirers.
-Working under an umbrella company is a way for contractors to be paid, and it’s becoming a popular choice due to the pending legislation.
+Off-payroll rules hit the private sector in April 2021, handing over the responsibility of IR35 assessment from contractors to hirers.
+Working under an umbrella company is a way for contractors to be paid, and it’s becoming a popular employment choice due to the legislation.

-Read on to find out how IR35 impacts contractors and what this will mean for operating under umbrella PAYE in the next tax year.
+Read on to find out how IR35 impacts contractors operating under umbrella PAYE.

 A simple summary of IR35